-Davis Carr Cancer Society Endowment Trust (formerly known as Davis Carr Domain Lodge Endowment Trust)
+Davis Carr Cancer Society Endowment Trust

-The Davis Carr Cancer Society Endowment Trust (formerly known as Davis Carr Domain Lodge Endowment Trust) was established in March 2008 to provide future income to maintain the patient support work carried out at Domain Lodge.
+The Davis Carr Cancer Society Endowment Trust was established in March 2008 to provide future income to maintain the patient support work carried out at Domain Lodge.
 The Society consolidates the Trust because the Board appoint trustees and are the beneficiaries of the Trust and thus the Society in effect, controls the Trust.

-The reporting date for the Trust is 31 March 2014.
+The reporting date for the Trust is 31 March 2015.
 The principal activity of the Trust is investment.